 A weekly session fee is £60.

 Some reduced rates may be available for students and those experiencing financial hardship, please do get in touch if you would like to know more.

 |Face to face counselling:||Yes|

-I have appointments on a Friday afternoon and can be flexible for online sessions.
+I have appointments on a Friday, Tuesday evening on and can be flexible for online sessions.

 Types of client